Speakers, workshop facilitators, and conferenciers 2025

 Read more

-Growing your users’ capacity to act: working with an archetype framework
+Workshop: Growing your users’ capacity to act: working with an archetype framework

 The Dutch WRR (Scientific Councel of Government Policy) recently published reports on humans’ capacity to act.
 Consisting of both cognitive and non-cognitive capabilities, one’s capacity to act defines how capable we are in navigating certain goals in life: such as filling in tax returns, paying our bills, applying for jobs, or (financially) planning for retirement.